PoorHttp/PoorWSGI/doc/documentation.rst

              }
     });

-There are a few variants which req.json could be:
+There are a few variants that req.json could be:

-* JsonDict when dictionary is parsed.
+* JsonDict when a dictionary is parsed.
-* JsonList when list is parsed.
+* JsonList when a list is parsed.
-* Other based types from json.loads function like str, int, float, bool or None.
+* Other base types from the json.loads function, such as str, int, float, bool, or None.
-* None when parsing of JSON fails.
-That is logged with WARNING log level.
+* None when JSON parsing fails.
+This is logged with a WARNING log level.

 File uploading
 ~~~~~~~~~~~~~~
-By default, FieldStorage store files somewhere to ``/tmp`` directory.
-This is
+By default, FieldStorage stores files somewhere in the ``/tmp`` directory.
+This
-happened in FieldStorageParser, which calls ``TemporaryFile``.
+happens in FieldStorageParser, which calls ``TemporaryFile``.
 Uploaded files
-are accessible like another form variables, but.
+are accessible like other form variables, but:

-Any variables from FieldStorage is accessible with ``__getitem__`` method.
+Any variable from FieldStorage is accessible with the ``__getitem__`` method.
+So
-So you can get variable by ``req.form[key]``, which gets FieldStorage
+you can get a variable by ``req.form[key]``, which returns a FieldStorage
 instance.
-This instance has some attributes, which you can test,
+This instance has some attributes that you can use to test what type
-what type of variable is it.
+of variable it is.

 .. code:: python